drone-labs/about/README.md

 Once booted, an arduplane instance is automatically created in background, and can be managed the standard way :

 **`  /etc/init.d/S60arduplane.sh start|stop|restart`**

-Default options for the program are
+Default options for the program (defined in the script) are

 **`  -l /var/APM/logs -A /dev/ttyS1 -B /dev/ttyS2 -C /dev/ttyS5`**